 - Login to the review database.

 - If you have not already done so, you can move production bates numbers to custom fields before doing the export so that bates number data is included in the export.
-See the Moving bates numbers section for detailed instructions.
+See the Moving bates numbers and folders section for detailed instructions.

 - Run a search to return all the documents in the database by using * (just the asterisk) in the search bar.